DavidDock/ElephantMouseMonkey/README.md

 ### Logo and Title

-This runs at the top of the page at all times.
-It comprises of a large title and Logo in keeping with the websites bright and fun UX.
-The Logo also acts as a link to refresh the website back to the random question area.
+* This runs at the top of the page at all times.
+It comprises of a large title and logo in keeping with the website's bright and fun UX.
+* The Logo also acts as a link to refresh the website back to the random question area.

 ![Logo and Title](assets/media/logo.png)

 ### Question Area

-Displaying a multiple choice question about the three animals.
+* Displaying a multiple choice question about the three animals.
 This question is randomly generated each time you play and has three options.
-You have to select the correct answer to get to the rules area and start the game.
-If you select the wrong answer that option will disapear and you'll be asked to guess again until you get it right.
+* After you select the correct answer you move to the rules area and start the game.
+If you select the wrong answer that option will disapear and you will be asked to guess again until you get it right.
-With the area turning red if you are incorrect, large buttons, hover and focus effects this makes navigation and gameplay straight forward.
+* The area turns red if you are incorrect, there are large buttons, hover and focus effects to make the site's navigation and gameplay straight forward.

 ![Question Area](assets/media/question.png)